CHennes81/media-promo-localizer/artifacts/FuncTechSpec.md

 - Backend should log request start/end for /api/translate-poster, key pipeline step transitions, and errors with sufficient context but without sensitive data.
 - No full observability stack is required for the PoC, but logs should make it easy to debug failures.
+- In addition to writing basic logs, the backend records simple per-step timing metrics for each call to `/api/translate-poster`.
+These timings are returned to the caller in the `timings` object (see Section 6.1) so that demo users and technical reviewers can understand where time is being spent in the pipeline.
+No persistent metrics store is required for this PoC; in a production environment, these timings could be exported to a monitoring system for aggregation and alerting.

 ---